tari-labs/tari-university/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 ## <a name="h-Comparison-to-other-Zero-knowledge-Proof-Systems"> </a>Comparison to other Zero-knowledge Proof Systems

-The table below shows a high level comparison between Sigma Protocols and the different Zero-knowledge proof systems mentioned in this report.
+The table below shows a high level comparison between Sigma Protocols (i.e. interactive public-coin protocols) and the different Zero-knowledge proof systems mentioned in this report.

 | Proof System         | Sigma Protocols | zk-SNARK        | STARK                                 | ZKBoo        | Bulletproofs   |
 | -------------------- | --------------- | --------------- | ------------------------------------- | ------------ | -------------- |